-Texas Rising Star (TRS) is a quality rating and improvement system for Texas early childhood programs.
+Texas Rising Star (TRS) is a quality rating and improvement system for Texas early childhood programs; TTU CEHS is a TRS provider.

 What other services does Early Head Start provide?

 Developmental Screenings

 During the first 45 days of enrollment, each child receives screenings with parent consent.
 These screenings check skills in 4 areas: vision, hearing, social-emotional, and overall development.
 In addition, the Ages and Stages Questionnaire (ASQ), and the Ages and Stages Questionnaire: Social / Emotional (ASQ:SE) may be used throughout the year, using your feedback as well as teacher observations.
 Teachers and home visitors are trained to conduct these screenings and use the information to meet your child's needs and support their development.